Wondering “what is a pallet jack”?

 And be aware that constantly handling heavyweights, even with a manual pallet jack, can cause fatigue.

-So if that’s the case, consider an electric model to cut down on fatigue and strain.
+So, if that’s the case, consider an electric model to reduce fatigue and strain.

 What Is Your Budget?